angelobms/angelobms/README.md

 ### Hello!
-I am a brazilian, soteropolitano 🇧🇷️, passionate about technology.
+I am a brazilian 🇧🇷️ passionate about technology.

-- 🔭 More than 15 years of experience in IT industry with strong background in different areas of software development (9+ years) in public and private sector business;
+- 🔭 More than 15 years of experience in IT industry with strong background in different areas of software development (10+ years) in public and private sector business;
 - 👷️ I’m currently working on Capgemini
 - 🌱 Degree in information system and expert in software engineering;
 - 👨‍💻️ I am in constant renewal of knowledge;